Betty Jeffrey: Second World War

 Jeffrey was a nurse in the 2/10th Australian General Hospital during the Second World War.
-She was taken a prisoner of war by the Japanese Imperial Army and interned in the Dutch East Indies.
-While in the Japanese internment camp on Sumatra, Jeffrey joined the female vocal orchestra.
-Margaret Dryburgh, Vivian Bullwinkel and Wilma Oram were fellow internees with Jeffrey.
+She was part of a group of military nurses evacuated from Singapore just before it fell to the Japanese Army.
+The boat she was on, the SS Vyner Brooke, was bombed from the air and sunk; Jeffrey was shipwrecked.
+The survivors of her group were taken prisoner of war by the Japanese Imperial Army and interned with civilian women and children in the Dutch East Indies.
+While interned, Jeffrey joined the Women's Vocal Orchestra of Sumatra. set up by Margaret Dryburgh and Norah Chambers, which did much to uphold camp morale.
+Vivian Bullwinkel, the only surviving nurse of the Bangka Island massacre, and Wilma Oram were fellow internees with Jeffrey.
 Jeffrey was freed following the end of the war and returned home on 24 October 1945.

 Charitable activities and writer

-Jeffrey and Vivian Bullwinkel visited every sizeable hospital in Victoria to raise the money that created the Australian Nurses Memorial Centre.
+Jeffrey and Bullwinkel visited every sizeable hospital in Victoria to raise the money that created the Australian Nurses Memorial Centre.
 She is noted as a founder together with Edith Hughes-Jones, Wilma Oram and Annie Sage.
 The Melbourne Nurses Memorial Centre opened in 1949 to honour the heroism of nurses.

-She later wrote about her experiences in the book White Coolies, which partially inspired the film Paradise Road and the 1955 Australian radio series White Coolies.
+In 1954 she published her memoir White Coolies, which was serialised as a radio series of the same name the following year.
+The group of nurses with whom she was interned feature in many of the memoirs and artistic works (novels, radio, TV, film) depicting the life of those held captive by the Japanese.